tahsin4466/StartASM/README.md

 StartASM is, as of now, fully developed in C++.
 The intent is for the compiler and runtime environment to be built using C++, while the front end will be built using Electron and node.js.
 This project also uses OpenMP multithreading to improve performance.

 ## Progress
-**Please note that StartASM is still in early development, and as such many critical features are yet to be implemented.
-This is a personal project by a student, and as such is being developed incrementally.**
+**Please note that StartASM is still in early development, so many critical features have yet to be implemented.
+This is a personal project by a student and, as such, is being developed incrementally.**

 *Last updated: December 1, 2023*

-**State:** StartASM currently only consists of a compiler that validates syntax through recursive descent parsing, builds a parse tree, resolves symbols then builds an AST.
-Current focus is on implementing effective semantic analysis, hopefully finishing the compiler by year's end.
+**State:** StartASM currently only consists of a compiler that validates syntax through recursive descent parsing, builds a parse tree, resolves symbols, and then builds an AST.
+The current focus is on implementing effective semantic analysis, hopefully finishing the compiler by year's end.

 **Progress:** Currently working on implementing semantic analysis.